onkernel/kernel-mcp-server/README.md

 ## 📚 Usage Examples

-### Basic App Management
+### Deploy Local Apps to the Cloud

 ```
-Human: List my Kernel apps
+Human: I have a Kernel Playwright automation script open in my editor.
+Can you deploy it to Kernel?
-Assistant: I'll check your Kernel apps for you.
+Assistant: I'll read your local files and deploy them to Kernel for you.
-[Uses list_apps tool]
+[Uses deploy_app tool to upload your code and create a cloud deployment]
 ```

-### Browser Automation
+### Invoke Apps from Anywhere

 ```
-Human: Create a browser session and navigate to example.com
+Human: Run my web-scraper app to get data from reddit.com
-Assistant: I'll create a browser session for you and navigate to example.com.
+Assistant: I'll execute your web-scraper action with reddit.com as the target.
-[Uses create_browser and browser automation tools]
+[Uses invoke_action tool to run your deployed app in the cloud]
 ```

-### Deployment Monitoring
+### Create Persistent Browser Sessions

 ```
-Human: Check the status of my latest deployment
+Human: Create a stealth browser session that I can reuse for testing login flows
-Assistant: Let me check your recent deployments and their status.
+Assistant: I'll create a persistent, stealth-enabled browser that maintains state between uses.
-[Uses list_deployments and get_deployment tools]
+[Uses create_browser tool with persistence and stealth options]
 ```

 ## ❓ Frequently Asked Questions